psy0rz/alpinebox/README.md

 #### UEFI boot problems in vkvm

 Sometimes it seems to get stuck in a UEFI boot loop.
-When this is the case, simple disable it like this:
+When this is the case, simply disable it like this:

  * Edit `/opt/vkvm/startqemu`
  * Remove `-drive if=pflash,format=raw,file=/usr/share/OVMF/OVMF_CODE.fd`
  * `systemctl restart vkvm-startupe`

+This should boot it in bios-mode without any problems.

 ### TransIP